datalad-handbook/book/docs/basics/101-102-populate.rst

 *can* be tracked *if a user wants to*?
 Untracked means that DataLad does not know about this directory or its content, because we haven't ordered DataLad to actually track it.
 This means, DataLad does not keep the downloaded books in its history yet.
-Lets change this by saving the files to the datasets history with the ``datalad save`` command.
+Let's change this by saving the files to the datasets history with the ``datalad save`` command.
 This time, its your turn to specify a helpful :term:`commit message` with the ``-m`` option: